allisonbierschenk/good-news/README.md

 ### MVP/PostMVP

 #### MVP
-- dropdown feature: categories
+- button features
 - 5 articles appear on click of 'category'
 - images included in article links

 #### PostMVP
 - Sticky category side bar
-- load more button
 - remove articles when a new category is clicked
 - link out to full article
 - top result to be highlighted in a speical border box
+- newsletter sign up

 ## Project Schedule